12 Must-Watch Movies to Learn Portuguese

 You can find many Portuguese movies on Netflix and Amazon Prime.

-If you are at an elementary or intermediate level, I would suggest first seeing with Portuguese subtitles.
+If you are at an elementary or intermediate level, I would suggest first seeing it with Portuguese subtitles.

 You can watch it again without subtitles.
 It helps you understand sentence formation, pronunciation, and dialogues in the proper context.